TeseoLou/codoku/README.md

 All users—visual and non-visual—now receive immediate, guided onboarding upon page load.
 The structured setup flow improves clarity, prevents premature interaction, and ensures accessibility by making the first step clear, intentional, and accessible.

 ## **7.4.
 Performance Issues**
-Performance was a critical focus throughout Codoku’s development, especially given its interactive nature, background media, and dynamic scripting.
-Slow load times, blocked interactivity, and visual lag were all potential risks particularly on lower-powered devices or slower connections.
-To ensure a smooth and responsive experience, I identified and resolved several performance-related issues through browser testing, dev tools profiling, mentor feedback, and research into modern frontend optimization strategies.
+Performance was a critical focus throughout **Codoku’s** development, especially due to its interactive features, background media usage, and layered scripting.
+Poor load times, blocked interactivity, or sluggish visuals were all potential risks — particularly on lower-powered devices or slower networks.

+To ensure a consistently responsive experience, I took a proactive approach to identifying and resolving performance bottlenecks using a range of strategies:

+- **Browser DevTools Profiling**: Used Chrome and Firefox performance panels to analyze layout shifts, scripting delays, and rendering bottlenecks.
+- **Mentor Feedback**: Incorporated expert guidance (from mentor David Bowers) regarding script deferral, asset compression, and perceived load improvements.
+- **Modern Optimization Research**: Consulted sources like MDN, W3Schools and community posts to apply best practices in frontend performance.

+---

 ### **7.4.1.
 Heavy Background Assets**
 Codoku’s modal and navbar backgrounds initially reused the same large `.webp` files as the full-page body backgrounds.
 While visually consistent, this introduced unnecessary weight in areas where smaller, more compressed assets would suffice particularly on mobile devices or slower connections.
 Unnecessarily large assets increase page load time.
 Even if the image is partially visible or cropped in a small container, the full file still needs to be downloaded and decoded by the browser, adding to the initial load time.